-To amplify research, the Center for the Study of Race, Ethnicity & Equity partners with the Weidenbaum Center on the Economy, Government, and Public Policy and the Institute for Public Health to expand the impact of research seed grants.
+To amplify research, the Center for the Study of Race, Ethnicity & Equity has partnered with the Weidenbaum Center on the Economy, Government, and Public Policy to expand the impact of research seed grants.

 Only CRE2 Faculty Affiliates are eligible to apply for grants under this program.
 Eligibility is limited to one CRE2 grant program per year as principal investigator, with the exception of the Small Grants program.